-Group discussion and feedback asking everyone and ask them for their C values.
+Group discussion and feedback regarding everyone's C-Values.
 They will mostly be quite similar to each other.
-They then go andParticipants pair up to do the K-Pattern on these C-Values.
+Participants pair up to do the K-Pattern on these C-Values.

 Module 4.
 PTSD: The 15 Trauma Kinaesthetic Positions

 Themes: PTSD, perceptual positions